jugshaurya/showcase/mdx-blogs/cpp.md

 - Can be null.
 - **Avoid copying of larger objects during function calls.**
 - **Helps in modifying the passed parameters to function.**
-- helps in returing multiple values.(just pass variables as pointer as arguments to function and assign return values to them).
+- helps in returning multiple values. (just pass variables as a pointer as arguments to a function and assign return values to them).
 - Helps in Dynamic Memory Allocation.
 - In Implementing Data structures.
 - `*` and `++` are both unary operators and have right to left associativity.
-- Subtraction b/w pointers(p1-p2) is possible iff both points to same array and p1>=p2.
+- Subtraction b/w pointers(p1-p2) is possible if both points to the same array and p1>=p2.
 - Addition, Multiplication, divisible are not feasible on pointers.

 ## pointers and array